OData/v3ProtocolDocument/OData.markdown

 - Service Operations are not bindable.
 - Unlike Functions, composing Multiple Service Operations calls in the same request is not supported.

-#### 7.4.3.1.
+#### 10.4.3.1.
 Declaring Service Operations in Metadata ####

 Legacy Service Operations MUST declared in $metadata.
-Service Operation declarations indicate the signature (Name, ReturnType and Parameters) and semantics (http verb and result entityset) of the Service Operation.
+Service Operation declarations indicate the signature (Name, ReturnType and Parameters) and semantics (http verb and result entity set) of the Service Operation.

 In addition to the [Common Rules for All Operations](#Common Rules for All Operations) the following rules apply for Service Operations: